stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ## growth opportunity #3 - niche operations

-Rather than go after large-scale price-driven outsourcing, look for opportunities that allow you to niche around what you can do better than other providers (and of course the client doing it themselves internally).
+Rather than go after large-scale price-driven outsourcing deals, look for opportunities that allow you to niche on what you can do better than other providers (and of course the client doing it themselves internally).

-Think about the 4 strategic advantages (listed above) that emerged for Accenture.
-Even if you only place 3x FTEs into a client fulfilling a niche operational role, you can then offer that service globally to achieve scale.
+Think about the 4 strategic advantages above that emerged for Accenture.
+Even if you only place 3x FTEs into a client delivering on a niche part of their business operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.